-Your brain is not separate from your body, and we are quite literally made of what we eat.
+Your brain is not separate from your body, and we are quite literally what we eat.
 It follows then, that the more nutrient-dense, brain cell building material and the less damaging toxic material we put into our bodies, the healthier our brains will be.
 Of course, there’s a little more to it than that.
+The benefits of the Nordic diet revolve around these concepts.

-We have reported before on the neuroprotective intentions of the MIND Diet, and have updated this archived content if you are interested in exploring it.
-Even more recent, and possibly more significant, however, are the data on cognitive decline (which can lead to dementia) prevention by following the prudent Nordic diet.
-We thought our customers might be interested in some of these fascinating nutritional discoveries.
+The neuroprotective intentions of the MIND Diet are live on this blog if you have an interest in exploring it.
+Even more recent, and possibly more significant, are the data on cognitive decline after following the prudent Nordic diet.
+We thought our customers might have an interest in some of these fascinating nutritional discoveries.

 All though most of the research is relatively new, large cohort data does show that adhering to the New Nordic Diet was associated with even slower cognitive decline than the MIND Diet, Mediterranean Diet, DASH Diet, and Baltic Sea Diet [1].
 Researchers of one particular study concluded that elderly subjects with high adherence to the Nordic diet had an 80% reduced risk for clinically-significant cognitive decline compared to those on a “Western” diet [1].

 This data sounds promising… at least for those of northern European descent.
-The same study noted that while the Mediterranean diet has been linked with healthy cognition in North American studies and western European studies, it has not been as successful for northern Europeans.
+The same study notes that while the Mediterranean diet has links to healthy cognition in North American studies and western European studies, it has not been as successful for northern Europeans.
 The strongest possible explanations are the availability, affordability, and palatability of foods typically grown in Mediterranean climates, but sold in northern regions.
-This hypothesis also proposes that eating locally sourced foods may have both environmental impacts and quantifiable health impacts within the body.
+This hypothesis proposes that eating locally sourced foods has both environmental impacts and quantifiable health impacts within the body.

 What is the Nordic diet (a.k.a. the New Nordic Diet or Prudent Nordic Diet)?

 The Nordic region is located in northwestern Europe, comprised of scandinavian countries (Sweden, Norway, and Denmark), Iceland, and Finland.
-The Nordic diet is made up of foods available locally and seasonally in this relatively cold region of the world.
-While it does include some traditional fare, it is designed around health benefits, so some traditional foods (think IKEA’s swedish meatballs) are still discouraged or minimized.
+The Nordic diet consists of foods available locally and seasonally in this relatively cold region of the world.
+While it does include some traditional fare, the priority is health benefits.
+The diet would discourage or suggest minimizing some traditional foods (think IKEA’s swedish meatballs).
 Much like the Mediterranean diet, it is mostly plant based, focused on whole grains, legumes, and berries.
 The diet is rich in fatty fish species found in the cold Baltic sea, but instead of olive oil, it relies on canola (rapeseed) oil for cooking [1].

 An important, yet non-nutritional benefit of the Nordic diet is its low impact on the environment [1].
-As the diet is based around locally available foods, the carbon footprint of ingredient sourcing is very small… if you live in the Nordics.
-If you choose to follow this diet as a westerner, it is recommended that you adapt the suggested foods to fit your local region to reduce your own carbon footprint.
+The diet is based around locally available foods.
+So, the carbon footprint of ingredient sourcing is very small… if you live in the Nordics.
+If you choose to follow this diet as a westerner, the diet recommends that you adapt foods to fit your local region to reduce your own carbon footprint.
 Try subbing cranberries for the nordic lingonberry or blueberries for bilberries, for example.

 What can you eat on the Nordic diet?

-If you are looking for a very detailed version of what is and is not recommended for adherence to the Nordic diet, there are books available, such as 2017’s “The Nordic Way.”
+If you are looking for a detailed explanation of adherence to the Nordic diet, there are books available.
+One of which is 2017’s “The Nordic Way.”
 This book, specifically, also incorporates carb-to-protein ratios based on a combination of low-glycemic index and moderately high-protein foods.

 If your curiosities about this diet are more general, the Nordic diet is based around the following principles: stay away from refined sugar, processed foods, and food additives; eat fruits, vegetables, and whole grains every single day; eat more foods from the water and less meat from the land; eat seasonally, locally, and forage wild landscapes when possible; choose organic options when possible; cook at home; produce less waste [1].